 In order to meet the needs of recruiters and employers, the Skrivanek language school has created an innovative tool that improves the recruitment process by assessing candidates’ language competences.

 The Focus Audit Tool enables you to conduct an online language audit of the candidate.
-We offer tests in more than 20 languages, checking up to five language competences.
-You receive the results within 48 hours.
-See what we offer, so you can select the most optimal solution for your business.
+We offer tests in more than 30 languages, checking up to five language competences.
+You receive the results within 24 or 48 hours.
+See what we offer, and contact us to get the most optimal solution for your business.